-Important Note: RTSS may cause some stuttering in games that are CPU intensive, so if you are facing such performance issues in some games, then you can use driver level FPS limiter for CPU demanding games.
+Important Note: RTSS may cause some stuttering in games that are CPU intensive, so if you are facing such performance issues in some games, then you can use a driver-level FPS limiter for CPU-demanding games.

 Driver Level FPS Limiters

-Here are the driver level frame rate limiters to limit FPS in games.
-These driver level FPS limiters add up to 2ms frame delay in games.
+Here are the driver-level frame rate limiters to limit FPS in games.
+These driver-level FPS limiters add up to a 2ms frame delay in games.

 Nvidia Profile Inspector

 Nvidia Profile Inspector is a small standalone utility and an unofficial expansion of Nvidia’s control panel that exposes many advanced options, which you don’t get in the official control panel of Nvidia Drivers.
-To change frame rate, just go to the second option which is Frame Rate Limiter and set your desired FPS limit.
-Below this, there is another option, which is Frame Rate Limiter Mode that includes Limiter V2 – Force Off that you should enable for less input lag.
-You can set FPS limit globally for all games or per game basis.
+To change the frame rate, just go to the second option which is Frame Rate Limiter, and set your desired FPS limit.
+Below this, there is another option, which is Frame Rate Limiter Mode which includes Limiter V2 – Force Off that you should enable for less input lag.
+You can set the FPS limit globally for all games or per-game basis.

-Note: Nvidia Profile Inspector is a part of Nvidia Inspector, which is an overclocking utility for Nvidia graphics cards.
-You can download Nvidia Profile Inspector as standalone utility or can download Nvidia Inspector as whole that includes Nvidia Profile Inspector with it.
+Note: Nvidia Profile Inspector is a part of the Nvidia Inspector, which is an overclocking utility for Nvidia graphics cards.
+You can download Nvidia Profile Inspector as a standalone utility or can download Nvidia Inspector as a whole that includes Nvidia Profile Inspector with it.

-AMD FRTC or Frame Rate Target Control is built-in feature in the AMD Radeon Driver Software that allows you to lock frame rate in a game at user defined value.
+AMD FRTC or Frame Rate Target Control is a built-in feature in the AMD Radeon Driver Software that allows you to lock frame rate in a game at a user-defined value.
 To limit FPS using FRTC, open the AMD Radeon Settings->Global Settings.
 Here enable Frame Rate Target Control and then set the FPS limit by moving the slider using your mouse.

 AMD Radeon Chill

-Radeon Chill is basically a power saving feature that regulates the frame rate depending on the game conditions.
-Unlike FRTC, it has minimum and maximum value for setting limit, so that the FPS can remain in this user defined zone only.
-The maximum value specifies that upper limit of FPS that your game cannot cross, and minimum value signifies that lower limit that Radeon Chill can drop your FPS too for saving power, without compromising gaming performance.
+Radeon Chill is basically a power-saving feature that regulates the frame rate depending on the game conditions.
+Unlike FRTC, it has a minimum and maximum value for setting limits, so that the FPS can remain in this user-defined zone only.
+The maximum value specifies the upper limit of FPS that your game cannot cross, and the minimum value signifies the lower limit that Radeon Chill can drop your FPS for saving power, without compromising gaming performance.
 The default value for minimum and maximum frame rate in Radeon Chill is 30 FPS and 300 FPS respectively.

 How much FPS Limit should you Set?